Diagnostic and Statistical Manual of Mental Disorders: Overdiagnosis

+Arbitrary categorization of disorders

-Dividing lines
+Dividing lines between each disorder

 Despite caveats in the introduction to the DSM, it has long been argued that its system of classification makes unjustified categorical distinctions between disorders and uses arbitrary cut-offs between normal and abnormal.
 A 2009 psychiatric review noted that attempts to demonstrate natural boundaries between related DSM syndromes, or between a common DSM syndrome and normality, have failed.
 Some argue that rather than a categorical approach, a fully dimensional, spectrum or complaint-oriented approach would better reflect the evidence.

 In addition, it is argued that the current approach based on exceeding a threshold of symptoms does not adequately take into account the context in which a person is living, and to what extent there is internal disorder of an individual versus a psychological response to adverse situations.
 The DSM does include a step ("Axis IV") for outlining "Psychosocial and environmental factors contributing to the disorder" once someone is diagnosed with that particular disorder.

 Because an individual's degree of impairment is often not correlated with symptom counts and can stem from various individual and social factors, the DSM's standard of distress or disability can often produce false positives.
 On the other hand, individuals who do not meet symptom counts may nevertheless experience comparable distress or disability in their life.

+Axis I/II distinction, and discontinuation of the axial system in DSM 5

+In 2013, the DSM 5 was published without an axial system.
+Psychiatrist Allen Frances previously expressed concern similar to, "eliminating the structured approach for gathering and organizing clinical assessment data will hinder clinical practice".

+Prior to the publication of DSM 5, two factor models of DSM-IV disorders were published.
+The four factor model by Roysamb and others (2011) identified factors which they named Internalizing, Externalizing, Cognitive-Relational Disturbance, and Anhedonic Introversion.
+Additionally, the four factor model places Borderline Personality Disorder and Depressive Personality Disorder at the intersection of different factors i.e. estimates cross loadings between different factors onto these disorders.
+After Roysamb and others, Keyes and others (2012) approximately replicated the Internalizing/Externalizing distinction in their factor model.
+The exception was in placing Dysthymia with Internalizing disorders.
+In contrast to Roysamb and others, the only personality disorder included in Keyes and others' analysis was Anti-Social Personality Disorder; no other personality disorders were included.